-- The Headteacher or Principal, or Chair of Governors should immediately discuss the allegation with the Local Authority Designated Officer (LADO).
-This should take place within one working day and where appropriate complete the LADO Referral Form; see other key safeguarding contacts list on page 10.
-The discussion will consider the nature, content and context of the allegation and agree a course of action. - The Headteacher will inform the Chair of Governors of any allegation. - Consideration will be given throughout to the support and information needs of pupils, parents and staff. - If consideration needs to be given to the individual's employment, advice will be sought from HR.
+- The Headteacher or Principal, or Chair of Governors should immediately complete the Derby and Derbyshire LADO Referral Form and email to the responsible local authority; see other key safeguarding contacts list on page 10.
+The LADO on duty will then contact them within one working day to discuss their referral..
+The discussion will consider the nature, content and context of the allegation and agree a course of action. - Where the subject of the allegation is a member of supply staff, the supply agency should be fully involved in any enquiries however the school/college will usually take the lead - The Headteacher will inform the Chair of Governors of any allegation. - Consideration will be given throughout to the support and information needs of pupils, parents and staff. - If consideration needs to be given to the individual's employment, advice will be sought from HR or equivalent.